Alexandr5321/flask_project/README.md

 # Flask DevOps Project

-A simple Flask application used as a practical DevOps project.
+A simple Flask application created as a practical DevOps project.

-The project demonstrates containerization, automated deployment with Ansible, Docker Compose, and basic application testing with pytest.
+The project demonstrates the basic application deployment workflow using **Python, Flask, Docker, Docker Compose, Ansible, and pytest**.

 ## Tech Stack